First electric minibus taxis to be piloted in Cape Town next year

 “We struggled to find a 5.8-m-long taxi, like the ones we use in South Africa, with 9 m the typical size of a small bus in Europe, for example.

-“Eventually we stumbled upon Higer, with the initial test bus arriving at the start of this year, when it underwent extensive testing with the help of Stellenbosch University.”
+“Eventually we stumbled upon Higer, with the initial test bus arriving at the start of this year, when it underwent extensive testing.”

 Buying a one-off concept vehicle especially built for the South African taxi environment has proved to be cost prohibitive in terms of early mainstream adoption, notes Coetzee.